hydephp/develop/docs/digging-deeper/navigation.md

 ```

-## Digging Deeper into the internals
+## Digging Deeper into the Internals

 While not required to know, you may find it interesting to learn more about how the navigation is handled internally.
 Here is a high level overview,
 but you can find more detailed information in the [Navigation API](navigation-api) documentation.